 Biography

 As an educator, he has held positions at The Ohio State University and Siena Heights University.
 Previously, he has held teaching positions with the Detroit Symphony Orchestra’s Civic Youth Ensembles and the Barnesville Exempted Village School District, where he served as Director of Bands.
-John also serves on the faculty of the Blue Lake Fine Arts Camp and the Oklahoma Arts Institute at Quartz Mountain.
+John has also served on the faculty of the Blue Lake Fine Arts Camp and the Oklahoma Arts Institute at Quartz Mountain.

 John is a native of Bowling Green, Ohio, where he earned his B.M.E. in Instrumental Music Education from Bowling Green State University.
 He holds both an M.M. and a D.M.A. in Trombone Performance from the University of Michigan.
 John’s teachers include David Jackson, William Mathis, Dan Saygers, Michael Haithcock, and Garth Simmons.